The LILI Path

 Colour Psychology

 Colours are not just pigments; they are emotions on canvas.
 Colour Psychology is the art of understanding how colours hold the power to influence our emotions.
-Each colour can make you feel joy, sadness, excitement, or calmness – it’s a language that transcends words.
-Here is a simple breakdown of the moods associated with each colours.
+Each colour can make you feel joy, sadness, excitement, or calmness – it Is a language that transcends words.
+Here is a simple breakdown of the moods associated with each colours (see image).

 Importance of Colour Theory